sashakoshka/m4kc/README.md

 ### Bare minimum to make this code run
 * SDL2
-* A C compiler
+* A C compiler, such as gcc or clang

 ### To get it down to a small size, you need
-* gcc (have not tried the flags with other compilers)
 * gzexe

 ### On windows, you will need